halimus/laravel-rest-api/README.md

     API_DEBUG=false

-4- To migrate the database, In your Terminal run:
+5- To migrate the database, In your Terminal run:

     > php artisan migrate

-5- To fil the tables with some dummy data, In your Terminal run:
+6- To fill the tables with some dummy data, In your Terminal run:

     > php artisan db:seed